fn2189/fn2189.github.io/_posts/2019-6-19-order_matters.md

         res = torch.cat(l, dim=0).permute(0,2,1) #shape (batch_size, hidden_dim, n_set)
         return res
 ```
-After concatenating representaion fo all the set in the batch and reordering the dimension, we get an output of shape (batch_size, hidden_dim, n_set)
+After concatenating the representaions for all the sets in the batch and reordering the dimensions, we get an output of shape (batch_size, hidden_dim, n_set)

 ### Process block

 The next block in the network is process block.
 It is where the encodings of the elements of the set are combined into a single, fixed-sized representation of the whole set.
-This is done using an LSTM cell without input combined with a Dot attention mechanism.
+This is done using an LSTM cell without any input combined with a Dot attention mechanism.

 ![An Attention Mechanism. ](https://raw.github.com/fn2189/fn2189.github.io/master/images/attention%20mechanism.png "An attention Mechanism")